NormanBenbrahim/image-detect/README.md

 # First Time Usage

-Make sure you have created a project in GCP, then
+Make sure you have created a project in GCP.

 1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstarts), create a new project on Google Cloud and enable the Cloud APIs. **Make sure you move the `cloud-sdk` folder to your home directory** before you install it with the `install.sh` script provided by Google